-This induces the model tuples $\{\langle a_i,b_k,c_l\rangle\mid i=k=l-1\}$, which are consistent to all three consistency relations.
+This induces the model tuples $\{\langle a_i, b_k, c_l \rangle \mid i = k = l - 1\}$, which are consistent to all three consistency relations.
 Thus, for any given model we are able to find instances of the other metamodels that are consistent to all consistency relations.
 If we define consistency preservation rules for these consistency relations, the ones for CR{AC} and CR{BC} may decide between two models to restore consistency, because their conditions define two options for consistent models.
 The set of consistent models, however, contains only those models fulfilling the first of these two conditions.
-If each consistency preservation rule selects the models that fulfill the second condition, the resulting models are locally consistent to its consistency relation, but they will never become globally consistent to all three relations.
+If each consistency preservation rule selects the models that fulfill the second condition, the resulting models are locally consistent to all three relations.
 More precisely, if the consistency preservation rules for CR{AC} select c_i for a_i and vice versa, and if the rules for CR{BC} select c{i+2} for a_i and vice versa, no orchestration of the transformations will yield consistent models, because they never select those models that are in the overlap of the consistency relations.

 Figure 7.3 demonstrates this situation at a derivation of the running example.
 The consistency relation between employees and residents ensures that for each resident and employee there is a corresponding other element with the same name.
 The consistency relations between employees and persons, as well as between residents and persons ensure that for each person there is a corresponding employee and resident, respectively, but they allow different relations of their names.
 While both consider elements corresponding if the name of an employee and resident, respectively, are the concatenation of the firstname and lastname of a person, an employee is also allowed to have the inverse concatenation of lastname and firstname, whereas a resident is also allowed to have this inverse concatenation but with an additional separation of the lastname and firstname with a comma.
-These options for the consistency relations provide further degrees of freedom for each transformation on its own, as they allow, for example, employee names to be encoded differently.
-This can be reasonable if the order of firstname and lastname is not relevant in a model managing employees.
-In combination with the other consistency relations, however, the only employees, residents, and persons that are considered consistent to all of the consistency relations are those having the same names with the concatenation of firstname and lastname.
-Nevertheless, these consistency relations are compatible, because for each possible condition element, i.e., for every possible employee, person, and resident, consistent models exist that contain them.
+These options for the consistency relations provide further degrees of freedom for each transformation on its own, as they allow, for example, employee names to

-'''

-+p \rightarrow r(name = p.lastname + ", " + p.firstname)

-Alternative 1: +r \rightarrow p(firstname = r.name.substringAfter(""))

-lastname = r.name.substringBeforeFirst(", ", ""))

-Alternative 2: +r \rightarrow if(r.name.contains(",")) then Alternative 1, else
+$+p \rightarrow r(name = p.lastname + ", " + p.firstname)$ Alternative 1: $+r \rightarrow p(firstname = r.name.substringAfter(""))$ lastname = r.name.substringBeforeFirst(", ", ""))Alternative 2: $+r \rightarrow if(r.name.contains(", "))$ then Alternative 1, else p(firstname = r.name.substringBefore("")) lastname = r.name.substringAfter(""))

-p(firstname = r.name.substringBefore("")

-lastname = r.name.substringAfter("")

-Person

-Resident

-p

-name

-firstname

-\{\langle p,r\rangle \mid r.name = p.firstname + "" + p.lastname

-lastname

-\forall r.name = p.lastname + ", " + p.firstname

-p

-\{\langle e, r \rangle \mid r.name = e.name\}

-\{\langle p, e \rangle \mid e.name = p.firstname + "" + p.lastname

-\forall e.name = p.lastname + "" + p.firstname

-Employee

-+e \rightarrow +r(name = e.name)

-+p \rightarrow +e(name = p.lastname + "" + p.firstname)

-+r \rightarrow +e(name = r.name)

-+e \rightarrow +p(firstname = e.name.substringAfter("")

-lastname = e.name.substringBefore(""))

-x.substringBefore(separator) := x.substring(0, x.indexOf(separator))

-with:

-x.substringBeforeFirst(separator1, separator2) :=

-x.substring(min(x.indexOf(separator1), x.indexOf(separator2)))

-x.substringAfter(separator) := x.substring(x.indexOf(separator) + 1)
+''' with: x.substringBefore(separator) := x.substring(0, x.indexOf(separator)) x.substringBeforeFirst(separator1, separator2) := x.substring(min(x.indexOf(separator1), x.indexOf(separator2))) x.substringAfter(separator) := x.substring(x.indexOf(separator) + 1) '''

-'''